What lies behind the appealing offer ‘all you can fly’ from Wizz Air?

 When it comes to flying, multiple choices of destination are always good news for customers, and the ability to take any flight stretching along 53 countries for the period that covers a whole year for a price of 499$, can easily be considered a traveler’s dream come true.

-Having in mind all that, Wizz Air keeps expanding and knowing that the long-distance flights are already included in the price, we may argue that Wizz’s marketing department did a phenomenal job, as there’s hardly any other similar option in the market.
+Having in mind all that, Wizz Air keeps expanding, and as far as long-distance flights are included in the price, we may argue that Wizz’s marketing department did a phenomenal job, as there’s hardly any other similar option in the market.

 However, these offers are not without their risks and limitations.
 For instance, the offer has an additional cost for the final booking, or per each flight the subscriber has to pay an additional fee of 10 euros, which means that if we aim for 30 flights throughout the year, then an extra 300 euros must be allocated from our budget.